A new survey by SellingUp.com has revealed the property industry services that are most likely to be recomm...

 Bridging finance can be used in a number of different circumstances, e.g. refurbishment - buying dilapidated properties and then renovating and selling them in a short space of time.
 One of the most common usages is when people buy a new property before their present one is sold - "a bridge".

 With bridging finance, the loan will always be secured against residential or commercial property.
 A first or second charge will be taken against new or existing property, or a combination of both.
 Another great use for bridging finance is for people who purchase property at auction, where funds are required quickly.
 Bridging is much quicker to arrange than a normal residential mortgage; on average 3-5 working days from first enquiry to completion.
+There are usually high costs involved and so it is important to have a defined and robust exit strategy so that you can repay the loan at the end of the term.

 Bridging loans can be used for a number of reasons: